 While most diners book online, a significant proportion still struggle or hesitate when it comes to cancelling: either because they forgot (60%), it’s too much effort (15%), or because they feel guilty or embarrassed to (15%).

-When looking at the areas most guilty of this, London emerges as a hotspot for no-shows, with nearly 1 in 5 diners failing to turn up, followed by the East of England.
+When looking at the areas most guilty of this, London emerges as a hotspot for no-shows, with nearly 1 in 5 diners failing to turn up, followed by the East of England (14%).

 Gender and age also play a role: women are slightly more likely to forget to cancel (68% vs 49% for men), and younger diners often avoid cancelling out of embarrassment (25%).

 So, what does this all mean for hospitality businesses?
-Here’s what Jodie Wilkinson, Head of Partnerships at takepayments (now a Global Payments company), thinks:
+Here’s what Darren Larkman, Field Sales Director at takepayments (now a Global Payments company), thinks:

 “Restaurants can make the booking process much easier by keeping it quick and simple.
 That could be an easy-to-use online system, clear instructions for walk-ins, or flexible deposit options.
 Automated email reminders and easy cancellation links also help diners cancel responsibly, freeing up tables and protecting revenue.
 It’s all about making it easier for customers while keeping business running smoothly.”